alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 Perform `do-release-upgrade` again to arrive at 12.04 LTS.

 For a basic setting up of our VPS, the Slicehost article on [setting up Ubuntu](http://articles.slicehost.com/2010/4/30/ubuntu-lucid-setup-part-1) is great.
 In particular, make sure to set up the `wheel` admin group and get `iptables` set up.
-We'll add a user to the `wheel` group later.
+We’ll add a user to the `wheel` group later.

-Once that's done, we have a non-`root` user with which to log in to the VPS.
+Once that’s done, we have a non-`root` user with which to log in to the VPS.
 Log in as that user from your local machine.

 {% highlight bash %}
 $ ssh user@12.345.23.91